ruffknight/Solitaire-AI-Agent/README.md

 ## Testing

-The Solitaire AI Agent was tested to make sure it successfully run depth-first search, greedy search, and A* search algorithms for any provided problem.
+The Solitaire AI Agent was tested to make sure it successfully ran depth-first search, greedy search, and A* search algorithms for any provided problem.
 Additionally, the code was tested to be capable of solving the problems mentioned using an informed search approach in less than a minute.

 ## Getting Started